 explicitly convert between the two kinds of classes, either by using

-the class name and the appropriate FIND-CLASS
+the class name and the appropriate FIND-CLASS, or by:

-(kernel:class-pcl-class lisp-class) ==> the PCL class (kernel:layout-class (pcl::class-wrapper pcl-class)) ==> the LISP class
+(kernel:layout-class (pcl::class-wrapper pcl-class)) ==> the LISP class

 Another problem area is with generic functions that are called by PCL

 with classes as arguments.
-These classes will be PCL:CLASS
+These classes will be PCL:CLASSes, so if you try to specialize on e.g.

-using an
+ALLOCATE-INSTANCE using an

-specializer, then make sure
+EQL specializer, then make sure

-the class in the specializer is a PCL:CLASS
+the class in the specializer is a PCL:CLASS.

 People who stick to using standard CLOS operations shouldn't ever notice all this smoke and mirrors.
 People using standard CLOS operations shouldn't have their packages use the PCL package, since the Common-Lisp package exports a consistent set of definitions for standard CLOS operations.